 The essay is a written piece that is designed to present an idea, propose an argument, express the emotion or initiate debate.
 It is a tool that is used to present writer’s ideas in a non-fictional way.
 Multiple applications of this type of writing go way beyond, providing political manifestos and art criticism as well as personal observations and reflections of the author.

 An essay can be as short as 500 words, it can also be 5000 words or more.
 However, most essays fall somewhere around 1000 to 3000 words; this word range provides the writer enough space to thoroughly develop an argument and work to convince the reader of the author’s perspective regarding a particular issue.
 The topics of essays are boundless: they can range from the best form of government to the benefits of eating peppermint leaves daily.
+As a professional provider of custom writing, our service has helped thousands of customers to turn in essays in various forms and disciplines.

 Origins of the Essay